-We strongly suggest that you at least complain about the significant reduction of regulatory control and accountability, and the almost total lack of any informed consultation with the community in the formulation of this document.
+We strongly suggest that you at least complain about the significant reduction of regulatory control and accountability and the lack of informed deliberative consultation with the community in the formulation of this document.
 The government at least needs to know if you are not happy with the process or the result.
+We hope the brief analysis below is helpful.